-Relocate the Metadata Server for a Filesystem with cxfs_admin
+Relocate the Metadata Server for a Filesystem with cxfs\admin that filesystem.

-The relocate command forcefully moves a filesystem's metadata server to another node in the cluster that has already been defined as a potential metadata server for that filesystem.
 This action is typically used to free a server so that it can be brought down for maintenance or upgrades.
-Relocation must also be explicitly enabled in the kernel with the cxfs_relocation_ok system tunable parameter (see "Relocation" on page 26).
+Relocation must also be explicitly enabled in the kernel with the cxfs\relocation\ok system tunable parameter (see "Relocation" on page 26).